dhaval242/artificialIntelligence/README.md

-# artificialIntelligence
+ChatBot
-Course Projects for Artificial Intelligence
+Group 6 project for the course Artificial Intelligence